-You can bring in images, pdfs, videos, 360 photos, 360 videos, .mp3 audio files, whiteboards, 3D models (.glb files), and streaming screens that let you share your webcam or screen, particle effects, voice zones, teleportation spots, and links.
+You can bring in images, pdfs, videos, 360 photos, 360 videos, .mp3 audio files, whiteboards, 3D models (.glb files), streaming screens that let you share your webcam or screen, particle effects, voice zones, teleportation spots, and links.

 Right now, in this beta stage, we let you create 3 different Frames.
 You can get our Founders Plan if you need more.

 While you can already upload your own 3D models in Frame, you can't upload one and have it be your main FRAME environment.
 However, this feature is coming later this year.
 Here is a blog post that lays out how to get started creating 3D models to be used as Frame environments.

 Anytime you bring an asset into FRAME, you are bringing it into a scene.
 You can create more scenes and then move between them.
 It's sort of like our version of a Powerpoint "slide".
 Scenes give you a way to transition between your content in a 3D space.
 When someone changes the scene, it will change it for everyone in the FRAME.
 Check out more about how scenes work here.